-Table 9-4 Railroad Crossing Projects
+Railroad Crossing Projects

-(Project #) Name Description Reasons for the Project Priority (Timeline) Cost2 (X1) 4th Street At-Grade Railroad Crossing Pursue a New Multi-Modal Bike/Ped Crossing at 4th Street 1 Improve North-South Connectivity Development Driven \$1,000,000 (X2) Washington Street At- Grade Railroad Crossing Pursue a New At-Grade Railroad Crossing at Washington Street as Part of the Croman Mill Site Development 1 Facilitate Economic Growth, Balance Mobility and Access Development Driven \$1,000,000 (X3) Normal Avenue Public Railroad Crossing Upgrade At-Grade Crossing at Normal Avenue to Public Crossing Standards as part of Normal Avenue Extension (Project R19) Improve North-South Connectivity, Balance Mobility and Access Medium (5-15 Years) \$750,000 High Priority (0-5 Years) l - Medium Priority (5- 15 Years) \$750,000 Low Priority (15- 25 Years) - Development Driven or Driven by Need based on Rail Order Outcomes \$2,000,000 Total \$2,750,000
+(Project #) Name Description Reasons for the Project Priority (Timeline) Cost (X1) 4th Street At-Grade Railroad Crossing Pursue a New At-Grade Ped/Bike Railroad Crossing at 4th Street.
+Coordinate with Project R18.
+Improve North-South Connectivity Development Driven \$275,000 (X2) Washington Street At- Grade Railroad Crossing Pursue a New At-Grade Railroad Crossing at Washington Street as Part of the Croman Mill Site Development.
+Coordinate with project R45.
+Facilitate Economic Growth, Balance Mobility and Access Development Driven \$1,000,000 (X3) Normal Avenue At- Grade Railroad Crossing Upgrade Upgrade Existing At-Grade Railroad Crossing at Normal Avenue to Public Crossing Standards.
+Coordinate with Project R19.
+Improve North-South Connectivity, Balance Mobility and Access Development Driven \$750,000 High Priority (0-5 Years) - Medium Priority (5- 15 Years) - Low Priority (15- 25 Years) - Development Driven or Driven by Need based on Rail Order Outcomes \$2,025,000 Total \$2,025,000

-1Currently under Federal and ODOT rail policy, the City would need to close an existing at-grade crossing or go through a potentially timely and costly rail order process to obtain an additional new public crossing within Ashland.
+Currently under Federal and ODOT rail policy, the City would need to close an existing at-grade crossing or go through a potentially timely and costly rail order process to obtain an additional new public crossing within Ashland.
 The City will pursue all possible alternatives to closing existing at-grade crossings including exceptions to the policies based on the low projected train volumes (currently none) and will consider grade separation of future crossings.

-2Planning level cost estimates are for construction and engineering of at-grade crossings and do not include right-of-way costs.
+Planning level cost estimates are for construction and engineering of at-grade crossings and do not include right-of-way costs.

-Section 10 Pedestrian Places
+Section 11 Pedestrian Places